POTSDAM - The Potsdam Central hockey team controlled its NAC regular season destiny at OFAs expense on Tuesday at Pine Street Arena.

 Both teams will now gear up for their respective Section 10 tournaments with Potsdam slated to host a Division I semi-final on Saturday against Salmon River at 1 p.m. at Pine Street Arena.
 Salmon River is a good hockey team.
 Once the playoffs start, you can throw the win/loss records right out the window, said Benda.
 We know we have to be ready to play on Saturday.

-Franklin Academy 2, Tupper Lake 0: In another NAC finale on Tuesday, the Huskies scored two unanswered goals in the second period and made them stand for the win over their Division II rivals.
-Tanner Studlack and Cameron Daniels broke through for the goals while Joey Brown handled 14 shots working the crease for the shutout for FA (8-11-1, 4-9-1).
+Malone 2, Tupper Lake 0: The Huskies scored two unanswered goals in the second period and made them stand for the win over their Division II rivals.
+Tanner Studlack and Cameron Daniels broke through for the goals while Joey Brown handled 14 shots working the crease for the shutout for Malone (8-11-1, 4-9-1).

 Marcus Richer made 29 saves for Tupper Lake (1-17-2, 0-14—0).